PRECIOUS-Gold steady as thaw in Italy crisis saps buying interest

 * SPDR Gold Trust holdings fall 0.32 percent on Tuesday

-* Silver hovers near previous session’s one-month high (Recasts, updates prices and adds comments)
+* Silver hovers near previous session’s one-month high (Updates prices, adds comment)

 By Arpan Varghese